 - Be able to both give and interpret examples which demonstrate an early, late or flexible locus of selection.

 - Be able to define and distinguish between endogenous and exogenous attention

 - Understand the role of attention according to Treisman’s FIT (feature integration theory) and the visual search evidence (for both feature and conjunction targets) which supports it.

-You are not responsible for these!
 This year has its own list of learning outcomes (2).